 - Transfer the cooked chicken breasts back to the skillet and simmer until heated through.
 Flip the chicken in the sauce to coat.
 If the sauce gets too thick add the rest of the half and half, or more chicken stock if preferred.

 - Garnish with chopped parsley and grated Parmesan cheese and enjoy!

 And just so you know the sauce will get thicker as it cools.
 To reheat the dish use some chicken stock to loosen it up: stir in a few splashes and add more if needed as it heats up.

-Your family is gonna rave about this Chicken Florentine Skillet!
-It truly has it all… a ton of healthy fresh spinach, tender golden chicken breasts and a creamy cheesy wine sauce.
+Your family is gonna rave about this Chicken Florentine Skillet recipe!
+It truly has it all… a ton of fresh spinach, tender golden chicken breasts and a creamy cheesy wine sauce.

 A delicious one-pan meal in 30 minutes!

 More Easy Low Carb Chicken Recipes: